Welcome to PROJECT SEARCH Coeur d'Alene

 PROGRAM OBJECTIVES: The High School Transition program prepares interns for employment in the community.
 During this program students will:

-Theresa Moran has been the Project SEARCH instructor since the program at Kootenai Health began (Fall of 2010) and is employed by the Coeur d’Alene School District.
-She has been teaching special education since 1995, most of this experience has been at high school level.
-Theresa is excited to bring her classroom knowledge to this cutting edge vocational program.
+Theresa Moran has been the Project SEARCH Instructor since the program began in 2010 at Kootenai Health.
+She is employed by the Coeur d’Alene School District.
+Theresa has been teaching special education for over 25 years.
+Most of this experience has been at the high school level.

 The Coeur d’Alene School District does not discriminate on the basis of race, color, religion, sex, national origin, age, or disability in any educational programs or activities receiving federal financial assistance or in employment practices.
 The District provides equal access to the Boy Scouts and other designated youth groups.